lonelyjoeparker/QMUL-MSc-BIO782P-stats-bioinfo/README.md

 # QMUL-MSc-BIO782P-stats-bioinfo
-Labs content for 2017 & 2018 QMUL MSc Bioinformatics BIO782P (Stats &amp; Bioinformatics) module
+Labs content for 2017 & 2018 QMUL MSc Bioinformatics BIO782P (Stats &amp; Bioinformatics) module.
+These lectures and labs include content authored by Rob Knell (2016) where so marked.

 ## Course overview